 Maybe your mother had it.
 Or your uncle or your sister.
 Watching a family member experience depression can be difficult.
 But does it mean that you’ll also have the condition?

 Clinical depression, also known as major depressive disorder, is the most common form of depression.
 The Stanford School of Medicine estimates that 10 percent of Americans will experience this type of depression at some point in their lives.

 This type is also more likely to be shared by siblings and children.
 A person who has a relative with depression is almost five times as likely to develop it compared to someone who doesn’t have a relative with depression.

 Research has explored the potential connection between genes and depression.
 Is depression hereditary, or are other factors involved?

-Last year, a British team isolated a gene that appears to be prevalent in multiple family members suffering from depression.
-The chromosome, 3p25-26, was found in more than 800 families with recurrent depression in the study.
-Scientists have said as many as 40 percent of those suffering from depression can be traced back to a genetic link, with environmental and other factors comprising the remaining 60 percent.
+A British research team isolated a gene that appears to be prevalent in multiple family members with depression.
+The chromosome 3p25-26 was found in more than 800 families with recurrent depression.

 Scientists believe that as many as 40 percent of those with depression can trace it to a genetic link.
 Environmental and other factors may make up the other 60 percent.